Athena-raise/ent209-group18/README.md

 # ent209-group18 - Tracking Health App (Huawei Health Style)
+#Sprint goal
+Build and integrate the three Must-have features (step counter, heart rate visualization, AI dietary advice) into a working prototype with a clean dashboard and reliable API data flow.
 ## App Introduction
 This is a lightweight health tracking application inspired by Huawei Health.
 It focuses on stable, easy-to-use core health monitoring functions to help users visualize daily activities, sleep quality, and personal health status.